-Fulfilment – The stages required to prepare the direct mail campaign for collection.
+Fulfilment – The stages required to prepare the direct mail campaign for the collection.

 Gummed Envelope – A type of envelope which can be processed by a machine.

-gsm – Stands for Grams per Square Meter.
-This is a measurement of paper weight.
+Gsm – Stands for Grams per Square Meter.
+This is a measurement of the paperweight.
 The higher the gsm number, the heavier the paper.

 Indicia – The preprinted mark in the upper right corner of a piece of mail which indicates postage has been paid.

 Ink-Jet Printing – The process of Mono or Colour Ink being “sprayed” onto a piece of paper.
 This is commonly used for printing addresses on an envelope.

 Litho Printing – A method of printing which uses metal plate.
 This is the preferred method of printing when producing large print runs.

 Lead Generation – Identifying potential customers for future marketing efforts.

 Lifetime Value – This is a prediction of how much net profit a customer is likely to generate during their relationship with a company.